comphy-lab/pyRheo/README.md

 Cite the peer-reviewed publication of pyRheo if you feel the package contributed to your research.
 Miranda-Valdez et al. Digital Discovery, 2025, DOI [https://doi.org/10.1039/D5DD00021A](https://doi.org/10.1039/D5DD00021A)

+**Version 1.0.2 is coming in May 2025.
+You can now choose what cost function to minimize.
+This will include Bayesian Information Criterion,**

 ## Table of Contents
 - [Documentation](#documentation)
 - [Installation](#installation)